linfeng-wang/LSHTMPathogenSeqLab.github.io/collections/_projects/drug-resistance-profile-and-clonality-of-p-falciparum.md

 highlighted: false
 ---

-Polymorphisms in pfk13 associated with artemisinin-based combination therapy (ACT) tolerance in Southeast Asia were not detected, but the majority of the tested samples carried the pfmdr1 haplotype NFD and anti-malarial-associated mutations in the the pfcrt and pfdhfr genes.
+Polymorphisms in <i>pfk13</i> associated with artemisinin-based combination therapy (ACT) tolerance in Southeast Asia were not detected, but the majority of the tested samples carried the <i>pfmdr1</i> haplotype NFD and anti-malarial-associated mutations in the the <i>pfcrt</i> and <i>pfdhfr</i> genes.
 The first whole genome sequencing (WGS) was performed for Cape Verdean parasites that showed that the samples cluster together, have a very high level of similarity and are close to other parasites populations from West Africa.